Chuck Grassley: Investigations

+Financial oversight

 Religious organizations

 On November 5, 2007, Grassley announced an investigation into the tax-exempt status of six ministries under the leadership of Benny Hinn, Paula White, Eddie L. Long, Joyce Meyer, Creflo Dollar, and Kenneth Copeland by the United States Senate Committee on Finance.
 In letters to each ministry, Grassley asked for the ministries to divulge specific financial information to the committee to determine whether or not funds collected by each organization were inappropriately utilized by ministry heads.
 By the December 6, 2007 deadline, only three of the ministries had shown compliance with the Finance Committee's request.
 On March 11, 2008, Grassley and Finance chairman Max Baucus sent follow-up letters to Kenneth Copeland, Creflo Dollar and Eddie Long, explaining that the Senate reserved the right to investigate the finances of their organizations under federal tax laws.

 Medical research

 Grassley also began an investigation about unreported payments to physicians by pharmaceutical companies.
 He led a 2008 Congressional investigation that found that well-known university psychiatrists, who had promoted psychoactive drugs, had violated federal and university regulations by secretly receiving large sums of money from the pharmaceutical companies that made the drugs.
 The New York Times reported that Joseph Biederman of Harvard University had failed to report over $1 million of income he had received from pharmaceutical companies.
 Weeks later, Grassley alleged that Alan Schatzberg, chair of psychiatry at Stanford University, had underreported his investments in Corcept Therapeutics, a company he founded.
 Schatzberg had reported only $100,000 investments in Corcept, but Grassley said his investments actually totaled over $6 million.
 Schatzberg later stepped down from his grant, which was funded by the National Institutes of Health (NIH).
 Similarly, Charles Nemeroff resigned as chair of the psychiatry department at Emory University after failing to report a third of the $2.8 million in consulting fees he received from GlaxoSmithKline.
-At the time he received these fees, Nemeroff had been principal investigator of a $3.9 million NIH grant evaluating five medications for depression manufactured by GlaxoSmithKline.
+At the time he received the fees, Nemeroff had been principal investigator of a $3.9 million NIH grant evaluating five medications for depression GlaxoSmithKline manufactured.
 In 2008, for the first time, Grassley asked the American Psychiatric Association to disclose how much of its annual budget came from drug industry funds.
-The APA said that industry contributed 28% of its budget ($14 million at that time), mainly through paid advertising in APA journals and funds for continuing medical education.
+The APA said that industry contributed 28% of its budget ($14 million at the time), mainly through paid advertising in APA journals and funds for continuing medical education.

-Fundraising

-According to the nonpartisan OpenSecrets, in 2010, the industries that have been the largest contributors to Grassley during his political career are health professionals ($1 million in contributions), insurance industry ($997,674), lawyers/law firms ($625,543) and pharmaceuticals/health products ($538,680).
-His largest corporate donors have been Blue Cross Blue Shield (insurance), Amgen (biotech company) and Wells Fargo (bank).
+Law enforcement oversight

+Timothy Thibault political bias allegations

+In May 2022, Grassley raised concerns about potential political bias by FBI Assistant Special Agent in Charge Timothy Thibault at the Washington Field Office, citing whistleblower disclosures.
+He alleged Thibault had made anti-Trump posts on social media and had taken actions to slow the FBI's investigation into Hunter Biden.
+Thibault's attorney denied the allegations regarding Hunter Biden and said his client welcomed any investigation.
+Thibault left the FBI in August 2022.